UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-19.md

 In April 1833, the LMS Board formally dissolved their connection with Griffiths, refusing to pay his bills, so he began trading, including with donations made by missionary supporters in Britain, leading Freeman to accuse him of ‘absolute fraud’.[^⁠22]These tensions did little to reassure Ranavalona of the good intentions of Christians, especially when a local prophet promised that slaves would soon be freed and all would be equals.
 Such radical eschatological egalitarianism would likely unsettle any Queen!

 In March 1835, Queen Ranavalona proclaimed an end to practices that challenged the customs of her ancestors, even outlawing Christian books.
-By the end of June, the complete Bible was printed in Malagasy and secretly distributed, with seventy copies buried on the island (Chapter 28).[^⁠23]
+By the end of June, the complete Bible was printed in Malagasy and secretly distributed, with 70 copies buried on the island (Chapter 28).[^⁠23]

-By September 1836, the majority of missionaries had left the island, eighteen years after Bevan and Jones first arrived.
+By September 1836, the majority of missionaries had left the island, 18 years after Bevan and Jones first arrived.
 Editing the _History of Madagascar_ as these turbulent events unfolded, Ellis seems to have paused the work, only to be given access to the manuscript journals of James Hastie by Lord Glenelg (Charles Grant), Secretary of State for the Colonies from 1835 to 1839 and an ally of the humanitarian faction.[^⁠24]

-The arrival in Britain of Jones, Griffiths and Baker, the missionary printer from Madagascar, allowed Ellis to check the contents of the _History’s_ for accuracy, and to further expand the work (at least according to its preface).
+The arrival in Britain of Jones, Griffiths and Baker, the missionary printer from Madagascar, allowed Ellis to check the contents of the _History_ for accuracy, and to further expand the work (at least according to its preface).
 In early 1837, two senior members of the Merina court, both former missionary scholars, came to London as an embassy from the royal court, prompting Freeman’s return from Cape Town.[^⁠25]

 In early 1838, news reached Britain of the martyrdom of Rasalama the previous August, the first Malagasy Christian to be put to death for refusing to recant in the face of persecution (initially identified as Rafaravavy, and referred to as such in the subtitle of the _History of Madagascar_).
 Further persecutions followed, with some Christians escaping to Mauritius.
 Six of these found their way to England, where they addressed missionary meetings during the summer of 1839.[^⁠26]